nakonan/pdsnd_github/README.md

 In the current state the project can be used to statistically analyze bikeshare patterns from a database of rent of bikes.
-This database may include the date (year, month, day, hour/minute/second), location (city, stations, ...), identity (i.e. age or birth year, gender, ...).
+This database may include the date (year, month, day, hour/minute/second), location (city, start and end stations, ...), identity (i.e. age or birth year, gender, ...).